 An extraneous signal is an incorrect signal which is detected as a flame signal out of sequence.
-If the PFU 760 notices such an extraneous signal during the flame simulation check, it starts the flame simulation delay time $t{LV}$ .
+If the PFU 760 notices such an extraneous signal during the flame simulation check, it starts the flame simulation delay time tLV.
 If the extraneous signal is discontinued during this period, the burner can start up.
 Otherwise, a fault lock-out occurs.
+It blinks on the display.
 The flame simulation check of the burner is active until valve VI is enabled.

-4.3.2 Minimum burner pause time $t{BP}$
+4.3.2 Minimum burner pause time tBP

-Parameter 21 Programmable time between 0 and 250 s.
+Programmable time between 0 and 250 s.